-When you’re thinking of filing a workers’ compensation claim, one thing everyone wants to know is what percentage do compensation lawyers take?
+When you’re thinking of filing an L&I claim, one thing everyone wants to know is what percentage workers’ compensation lawyers take.

 The law is a vast subject with many different areas.
 A workers’ compensation lawyer focuses on the area of law pertaining to helping victims of a workplace injury or illness and L&I.

 The legal system is there to protect you in these situations.
-Different states have different bodies that provide benefits to injured parties; here in Washington state, it’s the Department of Labor & Industries, or Washington L&I. The difficulty is, these cases can be very complex, and they’re difficult to navigate without the help of a skilled L&I lawyer.
+Different states have different bodies that provide benefits to injured parties; here in Washington state, it’s the Department of Labor & Industries, or Washington L&I. These cases can be very complex and difficult to navigate without the help of a skilled attorney.

 Working with an L&I lawyer is likely to boost your chances of receiving compensation, but there’s one question many people ask:

-Most workers’ compensation lawyers will take on your case on a contingency basis.
+Most workers’ compensation lawyers will accept your case on a contingency basis.
 This means you only pay once you’ve won your case.
 There are no upfront costs, and you don’t pay if your case isn’t successful.

 Most states will have a cap on the percentage lawyers can charge, with the average between 10% – 20% depending on the complexity of the case.